jackohughes/ghc-proposals/proposals/0000-linear-types.rst

   send :: Socket Connected ->.
 ByteString -> IOL (Socket Connected, Unrestricted Int) receive :: Socket Connected -> IOL (Socket Connected, Unrestricted ByteString) close :: ∀s.
 Socket s -> IOL ()

-The `paper <https://arxiv.org/abs/1710.09756>`_ mentions other use cases as well, such as efficient and safe data serialization as well as using types to statically enforce interaction protocols between communicating processes (*e.g.* via RPC calls).
-GHC users will no doubt invent many more use cases over time.

 .. _Specification: